amd/xdna-driver/src/driver/doc/amdnpu.rst

 Or a module might require two physical PCIe BARs to be fully functional.
 For example,

-* On NPU1 device, PSP, SMU, Public Register BARs are on PCIe BAR index 0.
+* On AMD Phoenix device, PSP, SMU, Public Register BARs are on PCIe BAR index 0.
-* On NPU4 device, Mailbox and Public Register BARs are on PCIe BAR index 0.
+* On AMD Strix Point device, Mailbox and Public Register BARs are on PCIe BAR index 0.
   The PSP has some registers in PCIe BAR index 0 (Public Register BAR) and PCIe BAR index 4 (PSP BAR).

 Process Isolation Hardware